 Long-Term Stock Incentives.
-The long-term stock incentives component of our executive compensation program is designed to align executive and shareholder interests by rewarding executives for the attainment of stock price appreciation and total shareholder return.
+The long-term stock incentive component of our executive compensation program is designed to align executive and shareholder interests by rewarding executives for the attainment of stock price appreciation and total shareholder return.

 As a general rule, the committee administers the long-term stock incentive program through annual grants of stock options to designated executive officers and other key employees.
-In addition, the committee may consider the award of restricted stock based on the company's total shareholder return ("TSR") when compared to its peer group of companies, and the committee may also make special awards to individual executives and other key employees during the year on a discretionary basis.
-On February 15, 2000, the committee made stock option grants to executives, including Mr. Talbert, and stock option grants to other key employees in order to further the goal of aligning the executives' and key employees' interests with those of the shareholders and to encourage management continuity.
+In addition, the committee may consider the award of restricted stock based on the company's total shareholder return ("TSR") when compared to a peer group of companies, and the committee may also make special awards to individual executives and other key employees during the year on a discretionary basis.
+The peer group of companies used to measure our relative TSR consists of fifteen (15) publicly traded companies with a narrower focus on contract drilling and oilfield services.
+On July 14, 2001, the committee made stock option grants to executives, including Mr. Talbert, and stock option grants to other key employees in order to further the goal of aligning the executives' and key employees' interests with those of the shareholders and to encourage management continuity.

 Each executive officer is given a grant opportunity based on the executive's individual position and compensation survey data of our peer group.
 The executives are granted stock options at the 50th percentile level each year, subject to the committee's discretion to grant more or fewer options based upon company performance.
-Vesting of options occurs over three years.
-Restricted stock awards generally would only be made for company performance based upon the last three years' TSR, if TSR had been above the 50th percentile.
-The committee determines whether or not the restricted stock grant opportunity is earned by comparing our three-year weighted-average TSR, calculated by considering stock price appreciation and dividends over a multiyear period, to the weighted-average total shareholder return of the companies in the Simmons Index having total capitalization of at least \$200 million at the end of each year in the period and three years of earnings history.
-Restricted stock awards provide long-term incentive compensation between the competitive median and 75th percentile levels directly proportional to TSR performance between the 50th and 75th percentiles.
+Vesting of options would occur over three years.
+Restricted stock awards generally would only be made for company performance based upon the last year's TSR, if TSR had been above the 50th percentile.
+The committee determines whether or not the restricted stock grant opportunity is earned by comparing our annual TSR, calculated by considering stock price appreciation and dividends, to the total shareholder return of the companies in the peer group.
+Restricted stock awards would provide long-term incentive compensation between the competitive median and 75th percentile levels directly proportional to TSF performance between the 50th and 75th percentiles.

-Based upon the above criteria, on February 11, 2000, we granted Mr. Talbert options to purchase 175,000 ordinary shares at an exercise price of \$37.00 per share, which was the fair market value of the ordinary shares at the date of the grant.
-Based upon the formula, the executives, including Mr. Talbert, were not awarded any restricted stock other than a discretionary grant to one executive for individual performance.
+Based upon the above criteria, on July 14, 2001, we granted Mr. Talbert options to purchase 175,000 ordinary shares at an exercise price of \$38.07 per share, which was the fair market value of the ordinary shares at the date of the grant.
+Based upon the formula, the executives, including Mr. Talbert, were not awarded any restricted stock.